 IMPORTANT: If you cannot keep an appointment, please call the doctor's office to cancel at least 24 hours in advance.
-If you need to change an appointment, call the doctor's office as soon as possible.
-They can make a new appointment for you.
-If you need help getting an appointment, call Member Services at 312-864-8200 /855-444-1661 (toll-free) / 711 (TDD/TTY).
+If you need to change an appointment, call the doctor's office as soon as possible and they can schedule a new appointment for you.
+If you need help scheduling an appointment, call Member Services at 312-864-8200 /855-444-1661 (toll-free) / 711 (TDD/TTY).

+711(100) 111).

-PCP APPOINTMENT TYPE ACCESS STANDARD Routine visit Within 5 weeks Non-urgent visit Within 3 weeks Urgent-care visit Within 24 hours Emergency visit Immediately, 24 hours a day, 7 days a week and without prior authorization Initial Visit, Pregnant Members 1 st Trimester: 2 weeks 2 nd Trimester: 1 week 3 rd Trimester: 3 days After-hours coverage 24 hours per day, 7 days per week Office wait times Within one hour of scheduled appointment
+APPOINTMENT TYPE ACCESS STANDARD

+Routine visit Within 5 weeks

+Non-urgent visit Within 3 weeks

+Urgent-care visit Within 24 hours

+Emergency visit Immediately, 24 hours a day, 7 days a week and without prior authorization

+Initial Visit, Pregnant Members 1st Trimester: 2 weeks 2nd Trimester: 1 week 3rd Trimester: 3 days

+After-hours coverage 24 hours per day, 7 days per week

+Office wait times Within one hour of scheduled appointment